VictorTrapenok/mega-mail-service/POSTAL_OPTIMIZATION_GUIDE.md

 - Keep Ruby for the existing control plane, the UI and compatibility logic until they are proven to be a bottleneck.
 - TypeScript is suitable for CI orchestration, the benchmark controller, reports and internal APIs.
 - TypeScript is not the preferred language for the hottest delivery loop itself.
-- Do not use Go, because of the customer's explicit restriction, but do study the reasons the previous Go prototype was rejected.
+- Do not use Go, which is ruled out, but do study the reasons the previous Go prototype was rejected.

 ## IP mapping and the creation of SMTP servers